 - Submit a response to the items below to firstname.lastname@example.org using a subject line of “GuSH-CW: (your full name)”

 - Provide details on how this initiative crosses between disciplines, units or communities and what the anticipated benefits are of this collaboration

 - Identify if this pilot project is part of a new project or a continuing project and if continuing, how it contributes to the overall project

 Any application questions can be addressed to Dr. Suzie Laurich-McIntyre, Assistant Vice Provost for Graduate Education, firstname.lastname@example.org

 - Enrolled Master’s or Ph.D. students in all CMU programs who will be in current student status in the semester(s) the work will take place.
 All students must be in good academic standing.

-- The work must start within one semester of the funding being provided.
+- The work must start within one semester of the grant being provided.

 Funds are provided for legitimate research expenses for the project and are not a source of stipend or tuition funding.
 A funding request can be up to $1,000 but must be well justified.
 In the BUDGET section of the proposal identify the overall budget and indicate current available resources and justify the need for additional resources as reflected in this grant request.
 The budget should provide a detailed listing of what the grant resources will be applied to and this will be checked against the receipts that are submitted for the projects.
 All additional resources needed for the success of the project should be identified as well.

 An indication of resources may also include space, technology, faculty/staff effort, as well as direct funding.Items eligible for funding include:

 - Travel to archives/labs/clients/research subjects, but not to conferences.
 Travel includes transportation and lodging but not meal costs.